 - 466+ is excellent

 What credit score do I need for car finance?

 Whatever your credit score might be, Zuto works with lenders that try to find you a deal.
-If your score is poor or bad, we may still be able to help.
-Head to our car finance homepage to start your application.
+If your score is poor or bad, we may still be able to help you get car finance.

 Does applying for a car loan affect my credit score?